Be sure you are signed up for JPFO's periodical Email Alerts.

 A final note: Every family member over the age of ten should be able to competently shoot each of these firearms.
 This is simply not "Leave it to Beaver" America anymore.
 Time to get real, friends.

-Frequent JPFO contributor and strategist, the late Kirby Ferris, collaborated intensively with Aaron Zelman over the last two years of Aaron’s life.
-Ferris was the Research Director of JPFO.
+Frequent JPFO contributor and strategist, Kirby Ferris, collaborated intensively with Aaron Zelman over the last two years of Aaron’s life.
+Ferris is currently the Research Director of JPFO.

 See all of Kirby Ferris’ articles.